WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 Please let us know if you have any questions about the program that aren't answered in the [RCP Student Internship Program Handbook](/RDM-0220-RCP-Student-Internship-Handbook.pdf), the [FAQ online](faq), or the [RCP Student Internship Onboarding Checklist](https://figshare.com/articles/online_resource/RDM_0138_RCP_Student_Onboarding_Checklist/23280815).

-## List of projects

-Here are some of the [recurring projects and new projects we are working on](project-wikis).

-## How to Apply

-Due to the volume of students now applying to this internship, to be eligible you must [fill out the RCP Student Internship Enrollment form](https://redcap.wehi.edu.au/surveys/?s=AMYXK9FFHXR9LE9T).

-You can see the [intake dates here](intake_dates).

-This is because we now need to streamline our applications and ensure no students are missed in the application process.
-To do this we need to move from a a manual process to this more automated process.
-We appreciate that there may be some confusion but any applicants will be redirected to this form as it takes precedence over any other application method.